dhopkinson-94/US-Equity-Trader/README.md

 # US-Equity-Trader
-Trading bot written in Python.
+This repo is a trading bot written in Python with wrapper for Alpaca markets API.
+Currently in development.